MiguelAHG/mahg-data-science/README.md

 For the mentioned files, I have set the following license:

-These files are authored by Miguel Antonio H. Germar or Migs Germar ("owner") unless the posts in the MG Data Science website state that these were authored by other parties.
-Copyright 2022.
-For files authored by the owner, all rights are reserved.
+Copyright 2023.
+All files in this repository are authored by Miguel Antonio H. Germar or Migs Germar ("owner"), except for some image files.
+These image files (in formats such as `.jpg`, `.jpeg`, `.jfif`, and `.png`) were authored by other parties and are used in the website in accordance with their respective licenses or within the limits of fair use.
+Regarding files authored by the owner, especially Jupyter notebooks and Markdown files, all rights are reserved.
 Distribution of the software in any form is only allowed with explicit, prior permission from the owner.